In 2016 we won a SHIFT award for an environmental upgrade of our Sorrel and Campion House scheme in Bowthorpe, Norwich.

 Wooden-framed windows and external doors have been replaced with energy-efficient versions, to prevent heat loss from flats, also lowering tenants’ service charge.

-Our Estate Services Operatives helped to redesign the scheme’s communal gardens.
+Our Estate Services team helped to redesign the scheme’s communal gardens.
 Previously there were large lawn areas, with few plants and trees.
 These have now been planted with wildflowers, flowering fruit trees and woodland plants.
 A bird table was created from salvaged/recycled timber.
-The new garden design is more wildlife-friendly as well as a more pleasant environment for tenants to enjoy.
+The new garden design is more wildlife-friendly as well as a more pleasant environment for tenants to enjoy

 Eco Fun Day